 This is the final version of the program from the third essay.
 This is the smallest Linux ELF executable I have been able to create while being fully standards-compliant and linking with libc.
 I do not know if a smaller executable is possible.

-For the sake of completeness, here's a 64-bit executable that adheres to the requirements of the ELF specification.
+For the sake of completeness, here's a 64-bit executable that adheres to all requirements of the ELF specification.
 Frustratingly, I have been entirely unable to overlap the program segment header table at all with the ELF header, so the only creative space-saving in this program comes from storing the program instructions in the p_vaddr and p_paddr fields.